wazuh/wazuh-documentation/source/installation-guide/installing-elastic-stack/linux/elastic_stack_packages_deb.rst

         # apt-get install elasticsearch=7.3.2

-    2. Once we have Elasticsearch installed we need to configure it by downloading and editing the file ``/etc/elasticsearch/elasticsearch.yml`` as follow:
+    2. Once Elasticsearch is installed we need to configure it by downloading and editing the file ``/etc/elasticsearch/elasticsearch.yml`` as follows:

       2.1.
 Download the Elasticsearch configuration file from the Wazuh repository: